vicentematus/books/README.md

 ## How it works

-I started using [goodreads](https://www.goodreads.com/) to track what books I'm reading.
-[And found out that they don't support the use of public APIs.](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs)
+[Goodreads](https://www.goodreads.com/) interface sucks at showcasing your books.
+I started using to track what books I'm reading [and found out that they don't support the use of public APIs.](https://help.goodreads.com/s/article/Does-Goodreads-support-the-use-of-APIs)

 Hearing about stories of websites using Google Sheets / Excel as a database like [Levels.fyi scaling to millions with Google Sheets](https://www.levels.fyi/blog/scaling-to-millions-with-google-sheets.html), made me want to try it.